hallegracecooper/QA-Portfolio/project-manual-form-tests/realworld-sign-up-tests.md

 5. Click the "Sign in" button

 **Expected Result:** User is redirected to their new account dashboard.
-**Actual Result:**  User is stuck on the register page, all fields still have the information input.
+**Actual Result:**  User is left on the register page, all fields still have the information input.
 **Status:**  FAILED